Satish-A-Wadekar/GoogleCharts-Renderer/README.md

 ### how to use Google chart configuration / Settings Generatore
 - download the project and unzip it.( Note: its developed in Visual Studio, but there is no any dependancy as only Default.aspx is of ASP.Net page, Non .NET developers can convert this page into .HTML page also and run it.)
-- once you run the page in browser, on top right there is a Help menu in which i have mentione all the explaination of Google settings generator, though i am going here step by step.
+- once you run the page in browser, on top right there is a Help menu in which i have mentione all the explaination of Google settings generator, though i am going to explain here step by step.
-- once you select Chart type from top right Menu, it will render all setting properties of selected chart type in Key-HTMLControl format where Key will be Google chart Settings key and HTML control will any appropriate control which suits that Key e.g Dropdown list, checkbox, colorpicker, textbox, textarea with default value of respective Key. you can change values also and put your own custom values
+- once you select Chart type from top right Menu, it will render all setting properties of selected chart type in
+  <b>Key-HTMLControl</b> format where Key will be Google chart Settings key and HTML control will any appropriate control which suits that Key e.g Dropdown list, checkbox, colorpicker, textbox, textarea with default value of respective Key. you can change values also and put your own custom values
-- beside every control it has its proper desciption also in Information icon, on mouse hover you will get the info to make picture more cleare about respective property.
+- beside every control it has its proper desciption also in <b>Information</b> icon, on mouse hover you will get the information in Bootstrap Prophover popup to make picture more cleare about respective property.
-- it has one more option which is Include checkbox, its says that if you want to try this option you just select this checkbox.
+- after every Information icon it has one more option which is <b>Include</b> checkbox, its says that if you want to try this option you just select this checkbox.
-- on Top of these settings there is one more option of IncludeAll checkbox which says that if you want to include all the settings properties into your chart, just select it.
+- on Top of these settings there you can find <b>IncludeAll</b> checkbox option which says that if you want to include all the settings properties into your chart, just select it.
-- on top Menu you will find 2 more options [Export, Apply, TryDummyData] after you select any chart.
+- on top Menu you will find 3 more options <b>[Export, Apply, TryDummyData]</b> after you select any chart.
-    - Export is just to export all included properties in JSON format inside Modal Popup.
+    - <b>Export</b> is just to export all included properties in JSON format inside Modal Popup.
-    - Apply is just apply all Included properties and draw new Chart with these properties. ( by this you can fine tune all options.)
+    - <b>Apply</b> is just apply all Included properties and draw new Chart with these properties. ( by this you can fine tune all options.)
-    - if you want to apply any Dummy data on chart. just add in TryDummydata. it will draw chart with this data.
+    - if you want to apply any Dummy data on chart. just add in <b>TryDummydata</b>. it will draw chart with this data.
 - Once you fine tune all and finalise your chart settings, just export the settings, Copy it and Pass it to "options" property of my   GoogleChart plugin. and thats it.

 ### some feature which are comming soon.
-- drill down.
+- chart drill down option.
 - callback on drill down.
 - return data of selected area in drill down.